 Stellar hepatitis C data puts Gilead farther ahead of pack

-Gilead unveiled initial results from three Phase III studies that demonstrated cure rates well in excess of 90 percent with as little as 8 weeks of treatment for some patients, and its share price rose 5 percent.
+Gilead on Wednesday unveiled initial results from three Phase III studies that demonstrated cure rates well in excess of 90 percent with as little as 8 weeks of treatment for some patients.

 The findings were achieved without the use of either injectable interferon, which causes miserable flu-like symptoms, or ribavirin, an antiviral pill that carries its own troublesome side effects.

 The tough-to-tolerate older drugs have led thousands of patients to delay treatment for the potentially fatal disease and await new options.

 "The results certainly raise the bar and dim the outlook for competitors such as AbbVie, Bristol and Boehringer Ingelheim," Sanford Bernstein analyst Geoffrey Porges has said of rival all-oral programs in development that require more drugs and more pills than Gilead's to achieve similarly high cure rates.

 Porges, saying the new data could spell the end of ribavirin use and greatly expand the number of people seeking treatment, raised his peak sales forecast for Gilead's combination to an eye-popping $16 billion in 2016, declining to $6.8 billion by 2020 as the backlog of patients awaiting treatment declines.

 Gilead said it would file in the first quarter of 2014 for U.S. approval of the combination treatment that pairs its just-approved Sovaldi (sofosbuvir) and its experimental ledipasvir.
 The company previously said it would seek marketing approval in the first half of next year.